paweljakubas/j-data-analysis/chapters/csv.md

 ## Load CSV file to table in J

-Having CSV files we can ingest to J as follows.
+Having CSV files we can ingest them to J as follows.
 ```j
    load 'tables/dsv'
    readdsv 'dept.csv'